leequn/leequn.github.io/_posts/2020-06-19-SingleCell.md

 	- Best for samples with low number of cells

 Many of the same analysis steps need to occur for 3’-end sequencing as for full-length, but 3’ protocols have been increasing in popularity and consist of a few more steps in the analysis.
 Therefore, our materials are going to detail the analysis of data from these 3’ protocols with a focus on the droplet-based methods (inDrops, Drop-seq, 10X Genomics).

+#### 3.1.1 What information is present in each of the reads (3’-end reads (includes all droplet-based methods)
+- Sample index:
+- Cellular barcode:
+- Unique molecular identifier (UMI):
+- Sequencing read1:
+- Sequencing read2:

 ## References